 Platform: Windows, PlayStation 4, Xbox One

 Unlike its predecessor, Battlefront II features a full-fledged campaign mode.
-Your character, Iden Versio is the leader of a specially trained group of Imperial Forces known as Inferno Squad, who are responsible for sabotaging rebel bases and suppressing any anti-Imperial activities around the Galaxy.
+Your character, Iden Versio is the leader of a specially trained group of Imperial Forces known as Inferno Squad, who are responsible for sabotaging rebel bases and suppressing any anti-Imperial activities in the Galaxy.

 Despite being a versatile and a pretty decent game, Battlefront II faced the wrath of dedicated gamers community almost instantly after its release due to almost inescapable in-game “micro-transactions” implemented by its publisher electronic arts.